getify/You-Dont-Know-JS/async & performance/ch1.md

 You might expect this to print out `A B C D`, but instead it would print out `A C D B`, because the Jobs happen at the end of the current event loop tick, and the timer fires to schedule for the *next* event loop tick (if available!).

-In Chapter 3, we'll see that the asynchronous behaviors of promises are Jobs, so it's important to keep clear how that relates to event loop behavior.
+In Chapter 3, we'll see that the asynchronous behavior of Promises is based on Jobs, so it's important to keep clear how that relates to event loop behavior.

 ## Statement Ordering

 The order in which we express statements in our code is not necessarily the same order as the JS engine will execute them.
 That may seem like quite a strange assertion to make, so we'll just briefly explore it.

-But before we do, we should be crystal clear on something: the rules/grammar of the language (see the *"Types & Grammar"* title of this book series) dictate a very predictable and reliable behavior for statement ordering from the program point of view.
+But before we do, we should be crystal clear on something: the rules/grammar of the language (see the *Types & Grammar* title of this book series) dictate a very predictable and reliable behavior for statement ordering from the program point of view.
 So what we're about to discuss are **not things you should ever be able to observe** in your JS program.

-**Note:** If you are ever able to *observe* compiler statement re-ordering like we're about to illustrate, that'd be a clear violation of the specification, and it would unquestionably be due to a bug in the JS engine in question -- one which should promptly be reported and fixed!
+**Note:** If you are ever able to *observe* compiler statement reordering like we're about to illustrate, that'd be a clear violation of the specification, and it would unquestionably be due to a bug in the JS engine in question -- one which should promptly be reported and fixed!
 But it's vastly more common that you *suspect* something crazy is happening in the JS engine, when in fact it's just a bug (probably a "race condition"!) in your own code -- so look there first, and again and again.
-The JS debugger, using breakpoints and stepping through code line-by-line, will be your most powerful tool for sniffing out such bugs in *your code*.
+The JS debugger, using breakpoints and stepping through code line by line, will be your most powerful tool for sniffing out such bugs in *your code*.

 Consider: